apache/buildstream/doc/source/arch_cachekeys.rst

 Structure
 ---------
-Cache keys are SHA256 hash values generated from a pickled Python dict that
+Cache keys are SHA256 hash values generated from a UTF-8 JSON document that
 includes:

 * Environment (e.g., project configuration and variables)